Slavery in Africa: Horn of Africa

-In the Horn of Africa, the Christian kings of the Ethiopian Empire often exported pagan Nilotic slaves from their western borderlands, or from newly conquered or reconquered lowland territories.
-The Somali and Afar Muslim sultanates, such as the medieval Adal Sultanate, through their ports also traded Zanj (Bantu) slaves who were captured from the hinterland.
+In the Horn of Africa, the Christian kings of the Ethiopian Empire captured slaves primarily from the pagan Nilotic Shanqella and Oromo peoples from their western borderlands, or from newly conquered or reconquered lowland territories.
+The Somali and Afar Muslim sultanates, such as the medieval Adal Sultanate, through their ports also traded Zanj (Bantu) slaves captured from the hinterland.

-Slavery, as practiced in Ethiopia, was essentially domestic and was geared more towards women; this was the trend for most of Africa as well.
-Women were transported across the Sahara, the Middle East, and the Mediterranean and the Indian Ocean trade more than men.
+Slavery, as practised in Ethiopia, was essentially domestic and was geared more towards women; this was the trend for most of Africa as well.
+Women were transported across the Sahara, the Middle East, the Mediterranean and the Indian Ocean trade more than men.
 Enslaved people served in the houses of their masters or mistresses, and were not employed to any significant extent for productive purpose.
 The enslaved were regarded as second-class members of their owners' family.

-The first attempt to abolish slavery in Ethiopia was made by Emperor Tewodros II (r.
-1855–68), although the slave trade was not abolished legally until 1923 with Ethiopia's ascension to the League of Nations.
-Anti-Slavery Society estimated there were 2 million slaves in the early 1930s, out of an estimated population of between 8 and 16 million.
-Slavery continued in Ethiopia until the Italian invasion in October 1935, when the institution was abolished by order of the Italian occupying forces.
-In response to pressure by Western Allies of World War II, Ethiopia officially abolished slavery and involuntary servitude after having regained its independence in 1942.
-On 26 August 1942, Haile Selassie issued a proclamation outlawing slavery.
+The slave trade was only legally abolished in 1923 when Ethiopia ascended to the League of Nations.
+Slavery persistent even longer, with the Anti-Slavery Society estimating that there were 2 million slaves in the early 1930s, out of an estimated population of 8 to 16 million.
+Slavery remained legal in Ethiopia until the Italian invasion in October 1935, when the institution was abolished by order of the Italian occupying forces.
+The abolishment of slavery and involuntary servitude was reconfirmed when Ethiopia regained its independence in 1942, in response to pressure by Western Allies of World War II.